Announcing our new Writer-in-Residence Program at Joaquin Miller Park

 In the 1930s, the CWC helped bring the WPA to Oakland to build various projects, including the Woodminster Theatre and the Cascade, which descends from behind the stage down several stories into the reflecting pool by the road.
 They planted the “Writers Memorial Grove” to commemorate California Writers who’d met on the lands, including Robert Louis Stevenson, John Steinbeck, and founding members George Sterling and Ina Coolbrith.

-Our First Writer in Residence, Kristen Caven, Will Introduce Children to Classic Poetry using a Sing-Along Song
+Our First Writer in Residence, Kristen Caven, Will Introduce Children to Joaquin Miller with her Sing-Along Earworm

 Our first Writer in Residence is Kristen Baumgardner Caven, who is known in Oakland for her cartoon history of the 1990 student strike at Mills College, her play for last year’s Virtual Oaktoberfest, The Dirndl Diaspora, and her work in public schools as a parent and co-author of The Bullying Antidote.
 Caven is the former president of the Oakland Tech PTSA and CWC Berkeley, and won the Jack London Award for service in 2017.
-In its inaugural year, Caven will set up the residency, during which she will work weekly in the park.
-She will also invite other writers to join her as she pilots this new program.
+In its inaugural years, Caven will set up the residency, during which she will work weekly in the park.
+She will also invite other writers to join her as she pilots this new program at events and monthly writer’s retreats.
 You can follow Kristen’s blog about her year in the park at Walkin’ With Joaquin.

 New to CWC?